Hunter87ff/git-bash-themes/README.md

 # git-bash-themes

-A collection of themes for Git Bash on Windows that enhance your terminal experience with custom colors, fonts, and layouts.
+Bash/zsh inspired themes for Git Bash on Windows that enhance your terminal experience with custom colors, fonts, layouts and command aliases.

 ## Features

-- Multiple pre-configured color schemes
 - Easy installation and setup
 - Customizable prompt styles
 - Font configurations